project-codeflare/ibm-ray-config/README.md

 config_file = generate_config(iam_api_key=api_key, region=region)
 ```

-### Testing and Utilization
+### Test and Usage
+Attention: to run multiple clusters under the same VPC, make sure their cluster names (`cluster_name` in the config file) are unique.

-To deploy a Ray cluster with the configuration created, we recommend using the  <a href="https://github.com/project-codeflare/gen2-connector"> Gen2-connector </a> by following the comprehensive instructions in the provided link.
+To deploy a Ray cluster with the configuration created, please use the <a href="https://github.com/project-codeflare/gen2-connector"> Gen2-connector </a>.
+Follow the instructions via the provided link to test your configuration files.